 In 1975, not satisfied with the restriction of a two-thirds threshold (67 votes at that time), the Senate again amended its rules to reduce the cloture threshold to three-fifths (60 votes).
 It took another 34 years before one of our political parties obtained that supermajority representation in the Senate (Democrats in 2009).

 We are now living with the results.
 Obamacare — rejected by a majority of the American public — passed the Senate without a single Republican vote last year.
 The $787 billion stimulus bill, Dodd-Frank financial regulation and a three-year cumulative budget deficit totaling $4 trillion were made possible by 1975’s lowered cloture threshold.

 At the beginning of this Congress, there was an effort by a few Democratic senators to change the Senate rules and muzzle the minority by a simple majority of 51 votes.
 That effort failed in January but has essentially succeeded in October.
 If you are like me, and believe that the root cause of our economic woes is the size, scope and cost of government, this is not a good sign.

 Washington has proven itself to be incapable of managing 25 percent of America’s economy, much less more than that.
 Congressional mismanagement has gotten so bad that it has been more than two years since the Senate passed a budget.
 Instead, we are now operating our $3.6 trillion-a-year government on a “continuing resolution.”

 The Senate was designed to make sure that Washington never became this large and intrusive.
 Successful efforts to curtail this limiting function have resulted in a federal government that is out of control and virtually unmanageable.

 Our top priority must be to reestablish control if we are going to prevent the bankrupting of America.
 The Senate should reverse the new precedent Reid set this month, and begin to return to its constitutional role.

-The writer, a Republican, is a senator from Wisconsin.
+Mr. Johnson is a Republican senator from Wisconsin.